ibm-cloud-docs/blockchain-sw-213/known-issues.md

 </div>

-## Certicicate Authority patch install fails
+## Certificate Authority patch install fails
 {: #sw-known-issues-ca-upgrade}

 After upgrading from {{site.data.keyword.blockchainfull_notm}} Platform v2.1.2 to v2.1.3, installing the patch on a CA node fails.
 To resolve this problem see the [Troubleshooting](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-v2-troubleshooting#ibp-v2-troubleshooting-ca-upgrade-fails) topic.